ahmed-u3/Air_Levitation_Controll_System/README.md

 ### MATLAB
 1. **PID Tuning and Analysis:** The MATLAB code for PID tuning and analysis is located in the `MATLAB` folder, named `Analysis.mlx`.
 2. **MATLAB-Arduino Connection:** Code enabling the user to assign the set point from MATLAB, plot real-time response, and send new PID parameters to Arduino.
-The file is in the `MATLAB` folder, named `Bonus.m`.
+The file is in the `MATLAB` folder, named `MATLAB_With_Arduino_Connection.m`.
 3. **GUI for Interactive Display:** Interactive display with sliders for Kp and Ts, controlling Step-Response Plot and Pole-Zero Map Plot.
 Located in the `MATLAB` folder, named `GUI.mlapp`.

 ### Arduino